EYAWKAJKOS

 Optimal transport and applications 2024, Pisa

-EYAWKAJKOS will co-fund and co-organize the next edition of the workshops Optimal transport and applications>/i> which take place in Pisa every two years (last editions: 2018, 2022).
+EYAWKAJKOS co-funded and co-organized the last edition of the workshops Optimal transport and applications which take place in Pisa every two years (last editions: 2018, 2022).
 See the webpage of the event for more details.